Connecticut Climate Fact Sheets

 Planning for adaptation requires local information about expected changes in climate.
 Until recently, the spatial scale of climate projections did not allow for detailed regional analysis.
 With support from CT DEEP, CIRCA sponsored two state-level climate assessments to better inform local decision-making.
 If you don't have time to read the full Sea Level Rise Final Report or the Physical Climate Science Assessment Report then these two fact sheets can help you find results quickly: Sea Level Rise Fact Sheet and Temperature and Precipitation Fact Sheet

 Sea Level Rise Policy White Papers

 A research team from UConn's Center for Energy and Environmental Law generated a series of deliverables aimed at educating both policymakers and the general public on resilience best practices in law and policy.
 These deliverables include legal research white papers and drafts of model rules for adoption, with the overall goal of removing barriers to climate resilience efforts at the state and municipal levels.
-Topics include zoning regulations, building codes, coastal protection and armoring, takings jurisprudence, and the public trust doctrine.
+Topics include elevation of critical facilities, zoning regulations, building codes, coastal protection and armoring, takings jurisprudence, and the public trust doctrine.

 Planning and Visualization Tools for Sea Level Rise

 Three “resilience scenarios” are drawings that depict sea level rise and flooding problems common in many Connecticut towns.
 These diagrams can be used by municipal and state agency staff as communication and planning tools.
 The products are particularly useful to town planners or engineers as they have controllable “layers” that can be manipulated to highlight various resilience problems.
 CIRCA and UConn's Center for Energy and Environmental Law (CEEL) created these products in partnership in 2019.